Prayrika/SocialCops-APMC/README.md

 ####  - 1. cleaned_dataframes.py:
         The interactive script performs three tasks :
         - (i) scales each of the prices, namely, minimum price, maximum price and modal price by using MinMax scaler from scikit library (function: scale_data),
-        - (ii) cleans data by filtering outliers from  the scaled data by usinf One Class SVM with gamma = 0.05 and nu=.05 (function: clean_data),
+        - (ii) cleans data by filtering outliers from  the scaled data by using One Class SVM with gamma = 0.05 and nu=.05 (function: clean_data),
         - (iii) returns back filtered datapoints in a csv file format.
 ####  - 2.
 Detect_seasonality.py:
       The interactive script performs three tasks :